grab/engineering-blog/_posts/2024-06-03-profile-guided-optimisation.md

 From the information provided above, enabling PGO for a service requires the following support mechanisms:

-*   A PProf service, which is [currently facilitated through Jenkins](https://jenkins-deploy.myteksi.net/job/prd-pprof/).
+*   A pprof service, which is [currently facilitated through Jenkins](https://jenkins-deploy.myteksi.net/job/prd-pprof/).
 *   A build process that supports PGO arguments and can attach or retrieve the pprof file.

 For services that are hosted outside the monorepo and are self-managed, the effort required to experiment is minimal.
 However, for those within the monorepo, we will require support from the build process, which is currently unable to support this.